jfhinchcliffe/CoderFactoryAcademy2016Notes/Coderfactory_Notes/Week1/notes.md

 \xhh	Character with hex value hh

 Use ''' when you need a multi-line string that contains #{} formatting, but you don't want them to be processed yet or at all.
 Use """ for all other multi-line strings.

+## Modifying files

+close -- Closes the file.
+Like File->Save.. in your editor. read -- Reads the contents of the file.
+You can assign the result to a variable. readline -- Reads just one line of a text file. truncate -- Empties the file.
+Watch out if you care about the file. write('stuff') -- Writes "stuff" to the file.